Last updated: 2026-04-20

 Category-level averages derived from publicly available industry reports (AAA, CarMD).
 Model-level estimates produced by Auto Reliability Index.

-2024 Kia EV6 Example Repair Prices
+2024 KIA EV6 Example Repair Prices

 National average price ranges for common repairs.
 These are not model-year-specific failure predictions.